fenago/chatbot-python/lab_2.md

-In this article we are going to be creating our own intelligent deep learning chatbot with Python and Flask.
+In this lab we are going to be creating our own intelligent deep learning chatbot with Python and Flask.
 Deep learning is a field of machine learning that uses algorithms that mimic the human brain, working like the neural networks and connections.

-Don't worry, we are not going to go in to deep learning mathematics or algorithms in this article.
+Don't worry, we are not going to go in to deep learning mathematics or algorithms in this lab.
 I am just going to show you the libraries and concepts from deep learning that you need to build a chatbot using Python.

 ![](./images/1_ve_A-B4dJFJ2ESRNuT8aSA.png)

-We are going to cover the following in this deep learning chatbot with Python and Flask article
+We are going to cover the following in this deep learning chatbot with Python and Flask lab
 -----------------------------------------------------------------------------------------------

 - Creating the intents file for your chatbot